Eduard Geyer

 Eduard "Ede" Geyer (born 7 October 1944) is a German former professional football player and manager.
 He was the last manager of the East Germany national team.
+He also notably managed Energie Cottbus for 11 years, leading the club from the third division to the Bundesliga.

 Playing career

 Geyer was born in Bielsko (Bielitz), during the German occupation of Poland.
 His family fled to Dresden after the end of World War II, and he began his football career with SC Einheit Dresden.
 In his youth was a goalkeeper, but he began his career playing as an attacker, later moving into defence.
 He joined Dynamo Dresden in 1968, where he played until his career ended in 1975 for health reasons.
 In total, he had played 112 games for the club, scoring twelve times, and was twice East German champion and won one cup.